Polytunnel Progress: Building a Heated Seed Bed

 The seed bed was designed to take up 2 bench tops, creating a bed around 3x10ft and leaves space for storage underneath.

-The basic frame is made with some strong mdf boards for the base and recycled teak boards for the sides.
+The basic frame is made with some mdf boards for the base and recycled teak boards for the sides.

 Time to drill a hole through one side for the heat cable to pass through.
 Then we cut some 1.
 5inch thick insulation boards to fit snug inside.

-It was warped and almost solid after being piled up underground for over 12 years, so we warmed it up and used some pots to hold it down for a little while before covering.
+We were able to recycle this cable which we found buried in a corner of the old greenhouse, once used for a small ‘cuttings’ bed.
+It was warped and almost solid after being piled up underground for over 12 years, so we warmed it up and used some pots to hold it down for a little while until it became bendy again.
+The cable is layed as close as possible without touching, to give the best results.

 Thermostat temperature control